 (Source: Quartz at Work)

-People are your most important asset.
-It's painful and costly to lose them due to poor management.
+People are your most important asset and it's painful and costly to lose them.

 What you may observe when a manager needs development: